Michael's Journey: "It Starts with Me"

 Chronic kidney disease stages

-There are 5 stages of CKD, from very mild damage in stage 1 to complete kidney failure in stage 5.
+There are 5 stages of CKD, from very mild damage in stage 1 to complete kidney failure in stage 5, which is end-stage kidney disease (ESKD).
 An eGFR kidney function test is used to determine the exact stage of CKD.
 In the early stages, your kidneys are still able to filter out waste from your blood.
 In the later stages, your kidneys must work harder to get rid of waste and may stop working altogether.
-Kidney damage, as shown by a UACR urine test, can be present at any stage of CKD.

 CKD is a progressive disease, which means that kidney function declines over time.
-There are generally no signs or symptoms of chronic kidney disease until you reach the later stages.
-You will not feel anything even though your kidneys are slowly getting more damaged by inflammation and scarring.
-Once you experience symptoms of CKD, the disease is usually in an advanced stage and you are close to needing kidney dialysis or transplant.
+There are generally no symptoms of chronic kidney disease until you reach the later stages.
+Once you experience symptoms of CKD, the disease is usually in an advanced stage and in some cases you may be close to needing kidney dialysis or transplant.

 The 5 stages of chronic kidney disease